theupdateframework/taps/tap7.md

 # List the keytypes that Updater supports.
 keytype: ed25519, ecdsa

-# Let's say that this Updater implementation doesn't support delegated Targets
+# If this Updater implementation doesn't support delegated Targets roles
-# roles.
-(Default is true.)
+# (Default is true.)
 delegated-roles-support: false

-# Let's say that this Updater implementation doesn't support mirrors - it just
+# If this Updater implementation doesn't support multiple mirrors, set to
-# uses one location for the repository.
+# false.
 (Default is true.)
 mirror-support: false

-# If TAP 4 (multi-repository / map file support) is not supported, set the
+# If TAP 4 (multi-repository / map file support) is not supported, set to
-# following.
+# false.
 (Default is true.)
 tap4-support: false
 ...
 ```